 Travel connections and arrival

-Please contact us (email@example.com) in advance if you need guidance on arrival or transportation from the bus stop to the station.
+Please contact us (firstname.lastname@example.org) in advance if you need guidance on arrival or transportation from the bus stop to the station.
 Please avoid arrival outside office hours, especially if you are coming to the station for the first time.
-You can contact our staff from the Kevo duty phone (+358 400 611818) e.g. if you need to change your estimated arrival time.

 The station is located close to the main road and can be reached by car (street address: Kevontie 470, Utsjoki).
 This is a private road, so please let us know if you will arrive by car.
 Chartered buses are able to use the road Kevontie in the summer time, but please check the road conditions from the staff during winter.